Lou Dobbs Tonight

-Lou Dobbs Tonight was an American political and financial talk program that was hosted by Lou Dobbs.
+Lou Dobbs Tonight is an American political and financial talk program that was hosted by Lou Dobbs.
+It originally aired from June 1, 1980, to November 11, 2009.
+It was subsequently relaunched from March 14, 2011, to February 5, 2021, and again from January 8, 2024, to July 18, 2024, the date of Dobbs' death.

 The program initially aired on CNN from its launch under the title Moneyline, as its main financial news program.
 The program later shifted to an opinion-based format focusing on political and economic commentary, and was likewise renamed Lou Dobbs Tonight.
 Field correspondents provided additional reporting and occasionally served as guest anchors.
 During Dobbs' tenure, prominent politicians and economists were regular guests on the show.

 On November 11, 2009, Lou Dobbs stepped down from CNN.
-On March 14, 2011, Dobbs moved to Fox Business, hosting a new incarnation of Lou Dobbs Tonight.
-On February 5, 2021, Fox Business canceled Lou Dobbs Tonight after nearly 10 years on the channel, after a defamation lawsuit was filed against Fox News by Smartmatic over statements made by Dobbs and other Fox Business and Fox News anchors.
+On March 14, 2011, Dobbs moved to Fox Business and hosted a new incarnation of Lou Dobbs Tonight.
+On February 5, 2021, Fox Business canceled Lou Dobbs Tonight after nearly 10 years on the channel after a defamation lawsuit was filed against Fox News by Smartmatic, a voting machine vendor, over statements made by Dobbs and other Fox Business and Fox News anchors.

+In January 2024, the program resumed airing as a streaming show on Lindell TV/FrankSpeech.
+Lou Dobbs died in July 2024.